LunathiM-dev/CDV01_Career_Goals_Reflection_LUNMKO25147_PTO2503_GroupB_Lunathi-Mkohlwa_CDV01/README.md

  ## Goals Reflection 👩🏾‍💻

-On this career goals and reflection assignment serves as a reflective exercise to solidify my commitment to becoming a skilled Front-End and UI developer.
+On this career goals and reflection assignment I will be solidifying my commitment to becoming a skilled Front-End and UI developer.
 By setting realistic goals, continuously assessing my progress, and remaining adaptable to the evolving tech landscape, I am confident in my ability to achieve my aspirations and make meaningful contributions to becoming a front end user interface(UI).

 ### 🔴 Personal Information